 Location: Michigan USA

-I'm Alex, a 26 year old woodworking fanatic who's affectionately called by my family the 'Termite.'
-I used to work at a private liberal-arts institution in my hometown as an Architectural Drafter/Designer, then worked about 18 months as an automotive Gage designer/builder.
-I often have to build within a tolerance of 0.01mm to 0.05mm.
-Now I'm a designer for a company that provides material transfer products for the LPG and NH3 industry.
+I'm Alex, a 28 year old woodworking fan whom my family sometimes calls the 'Termite.'
+I used to work at a private liberal-arts institution in my hometown as an Architectural Drafter/Designer, then I worked about 18 months as an automotive Gage designer/builder.
+I often had to build gages within a tolerance of 0.01mm to 0.05mm, but it was fun.
+Now I'm a designer for a company that innovates safety equipment for the LPG and NH3 industry (and pays my medical insurance premiums by the way!!).

-Another fanaticism I hold dear is that of Jazz Music.
-I was raised listening to the likes of David Sanborn, Tony Bennett, Stevie Wonder, Al Jarreau, The Rippingtons, The Crusaders, Ronnie and Hubert Laws, et.al.
-I have found that my 'favourite flavour to savour' is the smooth, stripped down, upbeat mix of Funk, Soul, Jazz, and Bossa Nova collectively called Acid Jazz.
+Another great enjoyment in my life is that of Jazz Music.
+I was raised listening to the likes of Fred Astaire, David Sanborn, Tony Bennett, Stevie Wonder, Al Jarreau, The Rippingtons, The Crusaders, Marcus Miller, George Duke, Ronnie and Hubert Laws, Lakeside, et.al.
+I have found that my 'favourite flavour to savour' is the bass-heavy, stripped down, upbeat mix of Funk, Soul, Jazz, and Bossa Nova collectively called Acid Jazz.
 And no one knows how to do it better than those beloved mates in the UK and most of Europe.
-Groups like Jamiroquai, Incognito, Mr. Gone, Natural High, Paprika Soul, Reel People, and my ALL TIME favs---->Down To The Bone, Shilts, Joey Negro's Sunburst band, and Opolopo really get my brain pumpin' out the endorphines! Über-talented artists like Stu Wade of DTTB, Paul "Shilts" Weimar, and Peter Major AKA "Opolopo" really inspire me to create good music and share its beauty and endless variety with anyone who can appreciate the good groove.
+Groups like Jamiroquai, Incognito, Mr. Gone, Natural High, Paprika Soul, Reel People, and my ALL TIME favs---->Down To The Bone, Shilts, Joey Negro's Sunburst band, JD73, and Opolopo really get my brain pumpin' out the endorphines! Über-talented artists like Stu Wade of DTTB, Paul "Shilts" Weimar, and Peter Major AKA "Opolopo" really inspire me to create good music and share its beauty and endless variety with anyone who can appreciate the good groove.

 I have 'discovered' a few new artists in the past couple of years that are absolutely wonderful.
 You've got to check them out: